 “And I never treated them all the same.
-I didn’t want to show favoritism, but I think the surest way to show partiality and favoritism to treat everybody alike.
-I think that’s the surest way.
-I say I’m going to try to give you the treatment you earned and deserve.
-And I have to make the judgment on that and I know that I’m imperfect and I can be wrong, but if I am I’m the one that’s going to get caught up for it because this is my vocation and if I don’t do things properly it’ll be found out and then I’ll be somewhere else.
+I didn’t want to show favoritism, but I think the surest way to show partiality and favoritism is to treat everybody alike.
+Instead I now say I’m going to try to give you the treatment you earned and deserve, and I have to make the judgment on that.
+I know that I’m imperfect and I can be wrong, but if I am, I’m the one that’s going to get caught up for it because this is my vocation and if I don’t do things properly it’ll be found out, and then I’ll be somewhere else.
 So in many ways it’s little things like that which help you do well in the end more than the techniques of the game.”

 I believe nothing is more important than that.
 Not only does that support the individual development of each athlete, the mere act of putting in the effort to coach to the individual has many flow on positive effects such as the athletes noticing your ‘care factor’ and committing more to your program, improves loyalty, and higher discretionary effort by the athlete.
 Sometimes it is the ‘by-products’ of your actions and coaching approach that have the biggest impact.

-Probably my favorite part of the interview was when Coach Wooden was asked about how he physically and mentally prepared for a game, he said,
+Probably my favorite part of the interview was when Coach Wooden was asked about preparation, he said,

 Your responsibility begins everyday when practice ends until you return, because you can tear down more between practices than we can possibly build up during practices.
 And I know that many of you are probably thinking I’m speaking of immoral conduct and certainly that isn’t conducive to the best physical condition, but we must just practice moderation in all things.
 If you practice moderation in your eating, rest habits, and others things, then with my living up to my responsibilities we’ll come close to realizing the physical condition we’re capable of.”

 “We can’t do it perfectly because no one can be perfect, but let’s toward that end.”